 AI can reduce these time sinks, as speech recognition approaches 95%+ accuracy and voice navigation becomes commonplace.
 Efficiency will increase (less key clicking), and so will completeness (less reason to procrastinate in updating call records or ideas).
 The outcome is less time spent searching and updating and more time spent selling.

 4. More efficient back-end processes and production

-We’ve already mentioned how AI can help automate manual data plumbing and “munging” tasks such as ID mapping and harmonization.
-It can also help make salespeople more efficient by prioritizing their efforts, sifting through tasks and leads, and focusing their efforts.
+We’ve already mentioned how AI can help automate manual data plumbing and “munging” tasks such as ID mapping and harmonisation.
+It can also help make salespeople more efficient by prioritising their efforts, sifting through tasks and leads, and focusing their efforts.

-For ad salespeople, AI can help match available inventory with direct-sales opportunities that are most likely to close, minimizing time spent on frustrating low-likelihood leads.
+For ad salespeople, AI can help match available inventory with direct-sales opportunities that are most likely to close, minimising time spent on frustrating low-likelihood leads.